How to Implement a Customer Journey Strategy that Works

 PayPal

-In addition to having a well-designed, easy-to-use product, PayPal understands that an effective customer journey strategy is implemented by listening to customer feedback, and understanding what people are experiencing when they first interact with their product.
+In addition to having a well-designed, easy-to-use product, PayPal understands that an is implemented by listening to customer feedback, and understanding what people are experiencing when they first interact with their product.
 Of course, statistics alone aren’t enough to guarantee success: a company must talk to their customers and actively reduce any causes of frustration.
 PayPal creates an outstanding customer experience by synthesizing all of this information.

 Doordash